 A poster is a medium of communication through the use of images and text.
 It is usually communicated on two-dimensional surface (i.e. paper /fabric /plastic) to draw attention of people to a forthcoming event/happening, stating the date and time underpinning such a public announcement.
-Posters can vary in size from A4, A2, and A1 etc. They are often designed through the use of monochrome (i.e. one colour) bio chrome, (two colours) or polychrome (more than two colours).
+They are often designed through the use of monochrome (i.e. one colour) bio chrome, (two colours) or polychrome (more than two colours).
 They are intended to draw public attention through visual impact.